rossfenrick/Bluemix-Guide-Node/STEP2-DATABASE/README.md

 ###3.0 Deploy your app to Bluemix
 To push our app to Bluemix we can to make one smart modification to our To-Do app source code, earlier we hard coded the cloudant database credentials to the code, well now since our app will be living on Bluemix, we can take advantage of using VCAP services to not hardcode database credentials.

-####3.1 Modify the code to use VCAP services
+####3.1 VCAP services
-Comment out the code in which we hard code the database credentials and uncomment the VCAP service function, see below how it should look.
+For when pushing code to Bluemix you can remove the database URL if you wish.
+We are using VCAP services so we don't need to hard code database URL.
+The VCAP code where we get database details looks like this:
 ```
-  /*
-    var DatabaseLabel = "cloudantNoSQLDB";
-    var DatabaseUsername = "";
-    var DatabasePassword = "";

    url = appEnv.getServiceURL(DatabaseName,
    {
-      pathname: DatabaseLabel,
-      auth: [DatabaseUsername, DatabasePassword]
-    });
-  */

-   url = appEnv.getServiceURL(DatabaseName,
-   {
      pathname: "database",
      auth: ["username", "password"]
    });

+   url = url || DatabaseURL;

 ```